The-Egg-Corp/CSync/README.md

 # CSync
-Lethal Company library for synchronizing configuration files.
+BepInEx configuration file syncing library.

 ## Features
 - Can serialize a `ConfigEntry` with a drop-in replacement.